devstackweb3/osa2/part2/2.4/readme.md

 ## Issue 1 | Displaying all titles & exercices once
 ### ALL THE EXERCISES ARE GROUPED TOGETHER IN A LIST WITHOUT ANY ASSIGNMENT DISTINCTIONS:
 I manage to display all the exercises without being able to assign separation distinctions between title and list of assigned exercises.
-Problem Identification: This is because the **title id key** *is not linked to* the **object** representing the **exercise list**.

 ```
 <Course